 This Web site has access to many CDC documents on injury prevention, including helmets.
 For helmets the most interesting document is their 1995 Injury-Control Recommendations: Bicycle Helmets.
 (Also available in .pdf format.)
 We have one page of the Recommendations in our page on bicycle helmet laws, a compilation of evaluations done on helmet law effectiveness.
 CDC also has an interesting page on head injury and concussion.
 Since their resources move, we sometime use this search link.

 This is a link to a 2003 study by P. L. Jacobsen titled "Safety in numbers: more walkers and bicyclists, safer walking and bicycling."
 The author examined statistics for many countries and found that the more cyclists and pedestrians there are on the streets, the safer they all are.
-And an article in Berkeley Traffic Safety Center newsletter in 2004 discussed their own study showing that pedestrians are safer, and the Jacobsen study as well.
+And an article in Berkeley's Planetizen newsletter in discusses other studies showing that pedestrians are safer as well.
 Riding in a place like the Netherlands or another location where there is lots of bike traffic will tell you that the thesis is correct, and these studies attempted to document it.
 Those who oppose helmet laws contend that the laws reduce cycling, thereby increasing the risk to each cyclist left on the streets.
 There is no evidence of that in the US.

 BHIT of the UK is a non-profit helmet promotion organization focussed on increasing helmet use among under-16 riders in Britain.

 An extensive collection of everything Australian that is bicycle safety related on the Web, with New Zealand info of course and international links as well.
 The site is maintained by the Australian Bicycle Council and is a repository for data, information and best practice relating to cycling planning, policy, programs and projects.

 A good source of data on highway injuries and fatalities.
 We have some of their stuff up on our